-1 .CJPL strives to provide books and other library materials of value and interest for information and enlightenment, for all the people of the community.
-The Library attempts to maintain a collection of carefully selected representative book and non-book materials that are of current interest and permanent value.
+1. The Library strives to provide books and other library materials of value and interest for information and enlightenment, for all the people of the community.
+The Library attempts to maintain a collection of carefully selected representative book and non-book materials that are of both current interest and permanent value.
 Since the community it serves is both urban and rural, it will strive to meet the demands of clientele from both areas.
 It attempts to serve the children, young-adults, adults, and elderly.

 2. Library materials will never be excluded because of the race or nationality, or social, political, or religious view of the authors.
 The Library will try to provide materials representing all points of views concerning current problems and issues at the local, national, and international levels.
 However, materials on controversial issues that present only one side of a question and are written in a violent, sensational, and inflammatory manner will ordinarily not be selected.

 3. Censorship will be challenged by the Library authorities in maintenance of their responsibility to provide public information and enlightenment.
 Obscene materials, which are deliberately lewd, shall not be admitted to the Library; however, exclusions shall not be judged by taking single passages out of context and basing condemnation of that book in such lifted passages.
 The Library Director and the Board of Trustees stand ready to review individual decisions upon written request.

 4. It is the responsibility of the Library to give full meaning to the freedom to read, and will attempt to do so by providing books that enrich the quality of thought and expression.
 The Library will accept books or other materials which persons wish to donate; however, the Library Director and The Board of Trustees reserve the right to screen all materials received in this manner, and to discard, destroy or otherwise dispose of any which do not meet the Library's needs.